-The Company is exposed to operational risk through IT, data, outsourcing, underwriting, reinsurance, fraud and conduct.
+The Company is exposed to operational risk through a number of avenues, such as IT, data, outsourcing, underwriting, reinsurance, fraud and conduct.

-As a result of limitations inherent in all control systems, it may not be possible to adequately prevent fraud or errors from occurring.
+As a result of limitations inherent in all control systems, it is not possible to fully prevent fraud or errors from occurring.
 Judgments in decision-making can be faulty and breakdowns may occur through simple human error.
+The Company looks to minimise such errors and risk through its internal risk and control framework.